 Piracy

-What is not lacking in Brazil are stalls selling pirated DVDs and CDs.
-Then I think: "I don't want to collaborate with piracy; it's better to download from the internet."
-Know that in Japan, most people prefer to pay to download a song rather than download it for free on Google.
-Downloading music, movies, and series is seen as a crime; it truly is a crime.
-Both in Brazil and in Japan, this is still piracy.
+What is abundant in Brazil are stalls selling pirated DVDs and CDs.
+Then I think: “I don’t want to collaborate with piracy, it’s better to download from the internet.”
+Know that in Japan most people prefer to pay to download a song rather than download it for free on Google.
+Downloading songs, movies, and series is seen as a crime, it really is a crime, both in Brazil and in Japan this is still piracy.

-One proof of this is that if you search for songs in Japanese, or anything else like books, movies, mangas...
-You will come across a shopping site, you might even find the download button, but when you click it, you'll have to shell out some yen.
-If you search in Japanese, it will be hard to find pirated media on the internet.
+Proof of this is that if you search for songs in Japanese, or anything else like books, movies, mangas… You will come across a shopping site, you might even find the download button, but when you click it you will have to shell out some yen.
+If you search in Japanese, it will be difficult to find pirated media on the internet.

 Some still prefer to buy the CD, DVD, CD-ROM instead of pirating.
-While in Brazil everyone is using the mp3 format with thousands of songs, the classic original CD is quite commercialized there.
+While in Brazil everyone is using the mp3 format with thousands of songs, the classic original CD is quite marketed there.

 In Japan, even the rulers demonstrate a commitment to honesty that is rare in other countries.
 Although the country is not free from cases of corruption, the way these incidents are handled is exemplary.
-When politicians or authorities are caught in dishonest acts, many resign immediately, and some even resort to suicide due to the public shame they cannot bear.
+When politicians or authorities are caught in dishonest acts, many resign immediately, and some even resort to suicide due to the public shame.

-After the 2011 tsunami, the government of Fukushima Province returned about 180 million reais that had been received for humanitarian aid.
+After the tsunami of 2011, the government of Fukushima Prefecture returned about 180 million reais that had been received for humanitarian aid.
 Instead of withholding the funds, as might be expected in other parts of the world, the authorities chose to return the unused money, reinforcing the image of a system committed to transparency.

 Honesty: A Matter of Pride

 Japanese law also plays an important role in maintaining honesty.
-For example, anyone who finds money or valuable items and does not return them may face severe legal penalties.
-This strictness creates an environment where honest behavior is not only expected but necessary.
+For example, those who find money or valuable items and do not return them may face severe legal penalties.
+This rigor creates an environment where honest behavior is not only expected but necessary.

 The honesty of the Japanese goes far beyond a cultural trait; it is a daily practice that shapes society at all levels.
-Whether in the small fruit stalls without supervision or in the actions of politicians who return public funds, Japan teaches us that honesty is the foundation for a more just and harmonious coexistence.
+Whether in small fruit stalls without supervision or in the actions of politicians who return public funds, Japan teaches us that honesty is the foundation for a fairer and more harmonious coexistence.

 Although each culture has its own characteristics, adopting some Japanese practices could positively transform our lives.
 Valuing others, returning what does not belong to us, and acting with transparency are universal lessons that start with small gestures and reflect great values.

 And you?
-Have you experienced or heard of an exemplary situation of honesty?
+Have you experienced or heard of an exemplary honesty situation?
 Share your stories and help inspire others to follow the same path!